xurxonanin/robosapiens-adaptive-platform-turtlebot/README.md

 Provides a complete Gazebo simulation environment for TurtleBot 4 for machines without GPU acceleration.
 It ensures that users without any graphics hardware can still run the full self-adaptive system, but may be painfully slow.

+### RoboSapiens Adaptive Platform -- Full TB3 Gazebo (No GPU):

+Tailored for running TB3 (TurtleBot 3) simulations with no GPU acceleration.
+Features similar configurations as the TB4 variant but adapted for TB3 simulation parameters.

 ### Non-full variants

 These variants just run the main devcontainer without any dependencies.
 They are useful when separately developing new versions of these dependencies, or for running Gazebo locally.